ande3577/redmine_advanced_git_permissions/README.markdown

 2. Protected refs
 3. Public refs

-If no rules are present, all references are considered public, otherwise, a branch that does not match any rule is treated as illegal.
+A default rule can be used to set the permissions on a ref that does not match any rule.
 Rules can be defined either to be an exact match or a regular expression.

 An administrator can also declare global rules that can optionally be inherited by a repository.

 ## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.